DallanQ/sagrada/QA.md

 > If I use the Flux Brush to re-roll a die and get a legally playable number, but don't want to place it.
 Can I leave it in the pool?
 I know I can pass ordinarily, but if already committed to a draft I don't know if that changes things.
 Does it?
 In this case I needed one specific number to complete a goal and didn't get it, so it forced me to miss the goal if placed.

-In the rulebook, Flux Brush Tool
+According to the rulebook, when using the Flux Brush Tool, once you draft and re-roll a die, you must place it if it has a legally playable number.
+The rule states:

-state: After drafting, re-roll the drafted die.
-If it cannot be placed, return it to the Draft Pool.
+"After drafting, re-roll the drafted die.
+If it cannot be placed, return it to the Draft Pool."

 This tool says that if you cannot place the die then you return it to draft pool.
 So if you can place it, well, you have to place it.
 In your turn you have the option to draft, use a tool or do nothing.
 But if you choose one of them you have to complete that action if it's have a legal placement.
 And if you don't want to place one die to not miss an objective you will have a hole in your window at the end of the game.
 You will lose 1 point for any holes and won't complete any objectives that consider row or column for that empty space.